epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ```

-## Cmd 0 from a Raspberry Pi read the serial multi-drop address
+## Cmd 0 from a Raspberry Pi access the serial multi-drop address

 The local host can read the local serial multi-drop address from the manager.